curtclifton/timerity/2015-05-09 - cocoaconf pdx/slides.md

 - Run iPhone app first
 - Open Watch “external display”
-- Launch the WatchKit app
+- Launch the WatchKit app from Xcode
-- In the simulator, tap the iPhone app
+- Launch the iPhone app from Springboard
 - In Xcode, connect to the iPhone app
 - Use Console to watch Simulator’s system log